• Slide title

 The ACT Test is the preferred college entrance exam used by universities in Tennessee for admittance, placement, and scholarship awards.
 Every graduate should want to make the highest score possible on this exam.
 In light of that, one of the intensives being offered is a preparation class to help students meet that goal.
 Time will be spent understanding the different types of questions in the different subject areas, learning test-taking skills, and practicing actual exams.
 The students will take at least 2 practice exams so they can understand the pacing of the test and get a feel for how long the test lasts.

-In order to have plenty of practice and instruction, the class will meet Monday-Friday, 11/4 – 11/8, from 8:30 – 12:30.
-This intensive is taught by Mrs. Boling, Mrs. Silvers, and Dr. Feathers.
-The cost is $55 for the ACT Prep book.
+In order to have plenty of practice and instruction, the class will meet Monday-Thursday, 11/10 – 11/13, from 8:10 – 12:10.
+This intensive is taught by Mrs. Boling, Mr. Schultz, and Mrs. Vines.
+The cost is $55 for the ACT Prep book which the students will keep.

 Choosing to Serve

 Each of you has been given a gift to use to serve others.
 (1 Peter 4:10) The goals of Choosing to Serve are to give opportunities for students to use their gifts in their community and to open doors for students to serve others in humility and love.
 All participants are required to secure their volunteer position with organizations in the Tri-Cities area.
 You should plan on volunteering for a minimum of four hours per day for 4 days, or 16 hours total, and all work must be concluded by 3:00 PM daily.
 Students in this program are required to provide their own transportation to and from their volunteer projects.
-Mr. Almanzor can provide a list of organizations as suggestions, but students must be prepared to make all necessary arrangements for their volunteer time.
-Mr. Almanzor will have the paperwork to be filled out and returned to him by October 28, as well as a document to keep track of your hours.
+Mr. Johnson can provide a list of organizations as suggestions.
+If you can not find an organization with which to serve, Mr. Ledbetter will be taking a team of students from school to serve in the community.
+You can either find your own service project or serve on the PA team with our service project and Mr. Ledbetter.
+If you choose to do your own service project, you will need to have the paperwork filled out and returned to Mr. Johnson by October 31.
+We will give you a document to keep track of your hours.

 Internships